rowan-cake/SchoolNotes/README.md

 # Purpose

+A place to get more comfottable with GitHub and also...
-Just incase something happens to my computer I'll at least have some of the notes from my classes.
-Also trying to get more comfottable with GitHub and how this whole thing works.
-Some usefull code as well.
+    1. Just incase something happens to my computer I'll at least have some of the notes from my classes.
+    2. also a workspace for some random leetcode problems.
+    3. and a place to code other new random things related to school.
+    4. or other random notes.

 NOTE: These are in no way totally comprehesive as most of my studying is done on paper.